 An illegal show in 9 photos: cockfighting in Azerbaijan

-Cockfighting is regarded as a tradition in Azerbaijan.
+Cockfighting in Azerbaijan is regarded as a tradition.
 In ancient times they used to be organized for Novruz, a holiday of the spring equinox.
 A decade ago, there were specially designated platforms for cockfighting in the so-called ‘Baku settlements‘ on the outskirts of the city where they were conducted openly and people used to place bets.